 That's why it’s really important to use a sunblock with both UVA and UVB protection.

 If you’re looking for a non-greasy sunscreen face lotion with

-SPF, try our UV Plus SPF50/PA+++ Neutral, which is also available in a pink tint for that natural rosy glow.
+SPF, try our UV Plus [5P] Anti-Pollution SPF50/PA+++ Translucent, which is also available in a pink tint for that natural rosy glow.
 This sunscreen is packed with UV Plus Anti-Pollution and potent plant extracts

 like Succory-dock Cress and White Tea to boost your skin’s natural defense when faced with environmental stressors while combating the harmful effects of free radicals.
 It shields your complexion from the sun’s damaging rays,